Cotham School Special Educational Needs and Disability Information Report

 10 How will Cotham School prepare and support my child to join the setting, transfer to a new setting or the next stage of education and life?

-- For a student with SEND identification of an appropriate secondary placement often takes place towards the end of Yr5.
-To support with this decision the SENCo will often be invited to a student’s Yr5 Annual Review, where the needs of the student can be discussed and matched to support available in school.
+● For a student with SEND identification of an appropriate secondary placement often takes place towards the end of Year 5.
+To support with this decision the SENCo will often be invited to a student’s Year 5 Annual Review, where the needs of the student can be discussed and matched to support available in school

-- Parents are encouraged to attend the school's open evening in September and to book into one of the open mornings that give prospective students and their parents, the opportunity to look around school whilst learning is taking place.
+● Parents are encouraged to attend the school's open evening in September and to book into one of the open mornings that give prospective students and their parents the opportunity to look around school while learning is taking place

-- At the beginning of the summer term of Yr6, members of the school Transition Team visit the primary school and meet the student and their Yr6 class teacher.
-The information and data gathered from these meeting is shared with the SENCo who will arrange to make a number of further visits to the primary school to ascertain the specific needs of the individual student.
+● At the beginning of the summer term of Year 6, members of the school Transition Team visit the primary school and meet the student and their Year 6 class teacher.
+The information and data gathered from this meeting is shared with the SENCo who will arrange to make a number of further visits to the primary school to ascertain the specific needs of the individual student

-- Individual Learning Passports are written for those students with SEND and shared with all staff.
-When a student has a severe, complex or lifelong need the SENCo will brief all of the staff at the Inset day at the start of the new academic year.
+● Individual Learning Plans are written for those students with SEND and shared with all staff.
+When a student has a severe, complex or lifelong need the SENCo will brief all of the staff at the Inset day at the start of the new academic year

-- In July you will be invited to the Yr6 parents evening at which you will collect information about your child starting at Cotham, talk to your child’s tutor, the SENCO and have the opportunity to talk to members of the Senior Leadership Team at the school.
+● In July parents/carers will be invited to the Year 6 parents’ evening at which you will collect information about your child starting at Cotham, talk to your child’s tutor, the SENCO and have the opportunity to talk to members of the Senior Leadership Team at the school

-- Once a student has been offered a place at Cotham, the Learning Co-ordinator from the appropriate year group, arranges a meeting.
-At this meeting, as well as gathering information about your child there is an opportunity for you and your child to look around the school whilst learning is taking place.
+● Once a student has been offered a place at Cotham, the Learning Co-ordinator from the appropriate year group arranges a meeting.
+At this meeting, as well as gathering information about your child there is an opportunity for you and your child to look around the school while learning is taking place

 11 How are Cotham School’s resources allocated and matched to student’s special educational needs?

-The school receives a large block of funding that includes ‘the notional SEN budget’.
+The school receives a block of funding that includes ‘the notional SEN budget’.
 This money is not ring-fenced and it is for the school to provide high quality appropriate support from the whole of its budget.
-The Headteacher and Leadership Team decides the budget for Special Educational Needs in consultation with the Governors, on the basis of the needs of the students currently in the school.
-Additional ‘top up’ funding can be also received through the Local Authority for specific statemented students, which again is at the discretion of the school to put into place the appropriate level of support.
+The Headteacher and Leadership Team decides the budget for Special Educational Needs, in consultation with the Governors, on the basis of the needs of the students currently in the school.
+Additional ‘top up’ funding can also be applied for through the Local Authority, for specific students with a high level of need, which the school uses to put the appropriate level of support in place.

-The member of the Leadership Team with responsibility for Inclusion/SEND together with the SENCo consider all of the information they have about the needs of identified students in the school including:
+The member of the Senior Leadership Team with responsibility for Inclusion/SEND, together with the SENCo, considers all of the information they have about the needs of identified students in the school including:

 12 How is the decision made about what type and how much support my child will receive?